-We will be creating a fascinating podcast episode featuring some of the speakers from this event, so be sure to keep an ear out for it in the following months!
-Listen to more of our award winning ZSL Wild Science podcast episodes hosted by Research Fellow Dr Monni Bohm here.
+We will be creating a fascinating podcast episode featuring some of the speakers from this event, so keep an ear out in the following months!
+Listen to previous episodes from our award winning ZSL Wild Science podcast episodes produced by Dr Monika Böhm, and Eleanor Darbey here.

-- Sign up to receive email updates about forthcoming ZSL Science and Conservation Events.
+- Sign up here to receive email updates about forthcoming ZSL and Conservation Events.